 What Is SSI?

-The other federal program that grants Vermont disability benefits is Supplemental Security Income (SSI).
+The other Social Security Administration program that grants Vermont disability benefits is Supplemental Security Income (SSI).
 This program only pays benefits to those who are blind, disabled, or at least 65 years old.
-Screening for SSI benefits is different from screening for SSDI in that it includes a financial component.
-This Vermont disability benefit only goes to those who are poor and disabled enough to qualify.
+Screening for SSI benefits is different in that they review your finances before making a disability determination decision.

-If you are 65 years old or older, you automatically pass the medical screening component for SSI.
-For Virginia disability applicants younger than 65, the SSA evaluates your claim based on your medical information.
+If you are at least 65 years old, you automatically pass the disability determination test for SSI.
+For Virginia disability applicants younger than 65, the Social Security Administration evaluates your claim based on your medical information.

 The financial screening to qualify for SSI is rigorous.
-You must have earned no more than $1,350 per month while working.
-If you are not working, all income counts against you, including child support, alimony, SNAP, TANF, and other sources of income.
+You must have earned no more than $1,550 per month while working.
+If you don’t work, then all income counts against you.
+This includes child support, alimony, SNAP, TANF, and other sources of unearned income.

-Your bank account also plays a role in qualifying for SSI.
-You can have no more than $2,000 in all bank accounts combined.
+Your bank account also plays a role in whether you’re eligible for SSI.
+You can have no more than $2,000 in all accounts combined.
 If you have less than that, then the SSA reviews your other assets to determine their value.
 Your home and the land it sits on, if you own it, will not count toward this total.
 Nor will appliances, furniture, and other items necessary for daily life.
 Also, your wedding ring(s), clothing, and one vehicle are exempt.

 How Much Does SSI Pay In Vermont?

-Working with a Vermont disability lawyer triples your chances of getting monthly benefits in six months or less.
-Because these attorneys work on contingency, it will cost you nothing to see if your case might be successful.
-If you win, you’ll pay a small fee; if you don’t, you won’t owe anything.
+Working with a Vermont disability lawyer triples your chances of the SSA awarding you benefits in six months or less.
+Because these attorneys work on contingency, it costs $0 to see if your case might win.
+If you win, you’ll pay a small fee; if you don’t, then you owe nothing.

 Get Your Free Benefits Evaluation